Rescuing 331 bileptons from the Landau pole

 Let us name $N_q$ and $N_\ell$ the number of quark and lepton families, respectively.
 Indicating with $N_q^{3(\bar{3})}$ and $N_\ell^{3(\bar{3})}$ the number of quark and lepton families in the $\boldsymbol{3}$ ($\boldsymbol{\bar{3}}$) representations of $SU_L(3)$, we can write

 Some general considerations are in order. \begin{itemize} \item[-] The charges of the first two components of triplet (or antitriplet) must match the charges of the corresponding SM fields.
 This matching fixes uniquely the $X$-values for the SM fermions as functions of $\beta$.
 The non-standard fields have the same $X$-values of the other members of the respective (anti)triplet, because of gauge invariance.
 Hence each quark (or lepton) family in a $\boldsymbol{3}$ representation shares the same $X$-value and the same happens for each quark (or lepton) family in a $\boldsymbol{\bar{3}}$ representation.
 This constraint does not need to apply when we add triplets (or antitriplets) composed solely of left-handed BSM fermions to the matter content.
 However, by assumption, we choose to retain this constraint.
-Both standard and non-standard left-handed quarks need a right-handed components for the model to be $SU(3)_C$ vector-like.
-This does not apply to leptons.
+In analogy to Standard Model, each non-standard left-handed quark needs a right-handed component to maintain $SU(3)_C$ vector-like couplings.
+Obviously, that does not apply to leptons.
 However, for the anomaly cancellation and in analogy with the SM, we assume that each left-handed non-standard charged lepton has a right-handed counterpart of the same electric charge.
 Neutral leptons do not participate to anomaly cancellation, therefore we do not need to assume a right-handed counterpart.

 Summarizing, on the matter content we make two assumptions: i) each $SU(3)_L$ charged fermion has a right-handed counterpart ii) all exotic families are replicas of the standard ones.\\ Under these assumptions, the requirement of anomaly cancellation implies the relations: \cite{Calabrese:2023ryr}